sonic-net/SONiC/doc/dualtor/active_active_hld.md

 ![image info](./image/cluster_topology.png)

-__Bandwidth__
-Each ToR will have single port-channel to each T1.
-The port-channel will have 2 members of 100Gbps.
-Therefore, each T0 will have total of 8\*2\*100 Gbps = 1.6 Tbps to all T1s.

-T1s will have 8 uplinks to T2s.
-Therefore, total T1s uplink will be 64.
-Total uplink bandwidth is 6.4Tbps.

 ## 2 Requrement Overview
 ### 2.1 Server Requirements
 In our cluster setup, as smart y-cable is replaced, some complexity shall be transferred to server NIC.